cbh123/narrator/README.md

 ### Streaming

 If you would like the speech to start quicker via a streaming manner set the environment variable to enable.
-The concession is that the audio snippet is not saved in the `/narration` directory.
+The concession is that the audio and corresponding image is not saved in the `/narration` directory.

 ```bash
 export ELEVENLABS_STREAMING=true